 Retirement Savings Credit - introduced in 2002, this credit is available to many lower income taxpayers who contribute part of their earnings to an IRA, 401k, 403b or similar retirement plan; eligible taxpayers can receive a tax credit for up to 50% of their contributions

-Hope and Lifetime Learning Tuition Credits - even though these credits have been available for several years, many eligible taxpayers AND tax preparers still fail to take advantage of these valuable credits - up to $1,500
+American Opportunity and Lifetime Learning Tuition Credits - even though these credits have been available for several years, many eligible taxpayers AND tax preparers still fail to take advantage of these valuable credits - up to $2,500

-Foreign Tax Credit - if you paid tax to a foreign country on investments you own, then you may be eligible to reduce your US tax by an equal amount
+Foreign Tax Credit - if you paid tax to a foreign country where you worked or on investments you own, then you may be eligible to reduce your US tax by an equal amount

-Some new deductions which do not require itemizing on Schedule A are also available.
-Deductions reduce you taxable income.
+Some deductions which do not require itemizing on Schedule A are also available.
+Deductions reduce your taxable income.
 They are not as beneficial as tax credits, but can still help reduce your tax.

 Educator expenses - teachers take note; you may be able to deduct up to $250 of the cost of supplies that you paid for out of your own pocket.